A projection-based framework for gradient-free and parallel learning

 The research landscape includes various alternatives to end-to-end backpropagation.
-Zeroth-order methods such as Evolution Strategies \citep{salimans2017evolution} or Genetic Algorithms \citep{holland1992adaptation}, optimize the global loss using only function evaluations but typically suffer from high sample complexity and scalability issues.
+Zeroth-order methods such as Evolution Strategies \citep{salimans2017evolution} or Genetic Algorithms \citep{holland1992adaptation} optimize the global loss using only function evaluations, at the cost of high sample complexity and poor scalability.
 Biologically inspired approaches use local rules but face distinct challenges: Hebbian methods \citep{Hebb1949} lack supervised error integration, while spiking neural networks \citep{song2000competitive, gerstner2002spiking} contend with non-differentiable dynamics and credit assignment difficulties.
 Gradient approximation methods like Target Propagation \citep{lee2015difference}, Feedback Alignment \citep{lillicrap2016random} attempt to alleviate some backpropagation issues but often trade off convergence speed and performance.
-The recent \emph{Forward–Forward} algorithm~\citep{hinton2022forward} dispenses with the backward pass altogether by training each layer on a local contrastive “goodness” objective, though its performance on large-scale benchmarks is still an area of active research.
+The recent \emph{Forward–Forward} algorithm~\citep{hinton2022forward} eliminates the backward pass altogether by training each layer on a local contrastive ``goodness'' objective; though its effectiveness on large-scale benchmarks has yet to be demonstrated.